kragen/peg-bootstrap/peg.md

                              inner_rule, exprcontents_rule, parenthesized_rule);

 Now the variable `all_rules`
-should have a working parser in it in JavaScript.
+has a working parser in it
+in JavaScript.

 TODO